 When it comes to the words “trailblazing” and “influential” in terms of directing new opera, James Darrah‘s name is never far.
 Darrah is spree-like directing the new theatre and opera world’s most talked about productions.
 From Missy Mazzoli’s operatic adaptation of Lars von Trier’s Breaking the Waves for Opera Philadelphia and the Prototype Festival in New York to the direction and design for a music video for mezzo soprano Joyce DiDonato on her new album In War and Peace on Warner Classics/ Erato, Darrah is creating the look and feel of new opera for a generation of opera-goers.

-Darrah is also focusing his creative energy, as artistic director, on the upcoming ONE festival and artists’ residency as part of his ongoing collaboration with Opera Omaha where he directs the professional world premiere of Proving Up by Missy Mazzoli in a co-commission with Opera Omaha and New York’s Miller Theater.
+Darrah is also focusing his creative energy, as artistic director, on the upcoming ONE festival and artists’ residency as part of his ongoing collaboration with Opera Omaha where he directs a new production of Proving Up by Missy Mazzoli in a co-commission with Washington National Opera, Opera Omaha, and New York’s Miller Theater.
 Taking place April 6th-22nd, 2018 in Omaha, Nebraska, the ONE festival includes over fifty multi-disciplinary performances, installations, conversations and explorations.
 This festival marks Opera Omaha’s continuing realization of becoming a beacon for community building, non-traditional venues, contemporary opera/performance – along with standard repertory not only to other presenting organizations in the Midwest but with the movers and shakers in the contemporary opera scene across the country.

 What drew you to taking on the artistic director position with the ONE festival and your work with Opera Omaha overall?